snapview/tungstenite-rs/README.md

 --------

 Tungstenite provides a complete implementation of the WebSocket specification.
-TLS is supported on all platforms using native-tls or rustls available through the `native-tls` and `rustls-tls` feature flags.
+TLS is supported on all platforms using `native-tls` or `rustls`.
+The following features are available:

+* `native-tls`
+* `native-tls-vendored`
+* `rustls-tls-native-roots`
+* `rustls-tls-webpki-roots`

+Choose the one that is appropriate for your needs.

 By default **no TLS feature is activated**, so make sure you use `native-tls` or `rustls-tls` feature if you need support of the TLS.

-There is no support for permessage-deflate at the moment.
-It's planned.
+There is no support for permessage-deflate at the moment, but the PRs are welcome :wink:

 Testing
 -------